Female Active-Duty Personnel: Guidance and Plans Needed for Recruitment and Retention Efforts

 Open

 DOD concurred with this recommendation.
-In December 2021, the Department of the Army outlined a number of ongoing efforts to address the unique concerns of women, for example by assessing the force through surveys and interviews; however, as of April 2022, it has not provided documentation sufficient to close this recommendation as implemented.
-In order to fully implement this recommendation, the Department of the Army will need to develop a plan with clearly defined goals, performance measures, and timeframes to guide and monitor its efforts to recruit and retain female active-duty servicemembers and provide documentation, such as copies of any issued guidance documents, to support any actions the Army identifies as having taken.
+In December 2021, the Department of the Army outlined a number of ongoing efforts to address the unique concerns of women, for example by assessing the force through surveys and interviews.
+However, as of June 2023, a status update was forthcoming, and the Army had not provided documentation sufficient to close this recommendation as implemented.
+In order to fully implement this recommendation, the Department of the Army will need to develop a plan with clearly defined goals, performance measures, and timeframes to guide and monitor its efforts to recruit and retain female active-duty service members and provide documentation, such as copies of any issued guidance documents, to support any actions the Army identifies as having taken.
 We will continue to monitor the Army's efforts to address this recommendation and will update the status as more information becomes available.

 Department of the Navy The Secretary of the Navy should develop a plan, with clearly defined goals, performance measures, and timeframes, to guide and monitor the Navy's female active-duty servicemember recruitment and retention efforts.
 (Recommendation 3)